learn-co-curriculum/react-hooks-async-gif-search-lab/README.md

 # Giphy Search!

+- mapping out hierarchies
+- diving in
+- refactor

+## Questions

+- ComponentDidUpdate
+  - AFTER the update
+  - Not as part of the update process

 ## Instructions

 You're going to be building out a Gif search using the Giphy API.
 In this lab,